Reading books with Children

 Boost critical thinking:

-With reading books develop critically thinking skills, children start predicting what will happen at the end or net part of story, thus challenging their brain to think of other possibilities.
+With reading books and developing critical thinking skills, children start predicting what will happen at the end or next part of the story, thus challenging their brains to think of other possibilities.

 Build your confidence level: